ChrstphrHll/npc_gen/students/Vyctor Willow.md

   int: 11
   str: 13
   wis: 12
-track: Assault
-trait: I hide scraps of food and trinkets away in my pockets.
-trait1: Wise
-trait2: Inhibited
 year: 6
+guild: Treskal
+partyID: 58
 ---
 # Vyctor Willow
 ---
 ### Description
 - 6th year Elf Bard in Treskal
-- wavy auburn hair that's braided with violet ribbon (med), Pale Brown eyes, and Fair skin
+- wavy auburn hair that's braided with violet ribbon (med), Pale Green eyes, and Fair skin
 - Is Wise and Inhibited, and has Responsibility as their ideal

 ### Organizations